MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/import-data-orch.md

 4. In the **Tasks** pane, under the name of the connector, select **Synchronize Now**.

-### To validate that an Orchestrator connector synchronized
+### Validate that an Orchestrator connector is synchronized

 1. In the Service Manager console, select **Connectors**.